 Cognitive and Learning Disabilities Accessibility Task Force (Cognitive A11Y TF) Work Statement

-The Cognitive and Learning Disabilities Accessibility Task Force is a task force of the Protocols and Formats Working Group (PFWG) and the Web Content Accessibility Guidelines Working Group (WCAG WG).
+The Cognitive and Learning Disabilities Accessibility Task Force is a task force of the Accessible Platform Architectures (APA) Working Group and the Web Content Accessibility Guidelines Working Group (WCAG WG).
 It assists these Working Groups with the work identified below.

 This is a Work Statement for the Cognitive A11Y TF.
 It has been approved by the PFWG and the WCAG WG.
 Recruiting is beginning and the Task Force will soon be active.